grantwinney/blog/content/posts/how-to-use-an-app-config-file-with-a-net-standard-app-and-nunit-3/index.md

   an application config file, but loading one from an NUnit test suite proved to be more difficult than it sounded at first.
 tags:
-- C#
+- csharp
-- Testing
+- testing
-- Coding
+- coding
 title: Using an application config file with a .NET Standard app and NUnit 3
 ---
 I've been busy porting some .NET Framework 4.x code to individual [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) libraries at work, in the hopes of modularizing some of our codebase and making it possible to build and run on different platforms.
 Since quite a few of our devs use OSX and there's a [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/), this could be a nice win... but it's led to some frustrating issues too.
 The whole idea of a .NET Standard app is that it's sort of a "lowest common denominator" of the .NET family, containing a minimum of API calls in order to work on more platforms than just Windows.